4forces/git-commands/docker.md

 Docker engine consists of:
    1. Docker CLI
-      - Docker CLI can be on a different machine.
+      - Docker CLI can be on a different machine
          - E.g. 1.
 To connect to remote docker engine at address `remote-docker-engine` and port `2375`, type `docker -H=remote-docker-engine:2375`
          - E.g. 2.
 To a container based on `nginx` on a remote Docker host, type `docker -H=10.123.2.1:2375 run nginx`
    2. REST API